smartdevicelink/sdl_requirements/detailed_docs/API/OnDriverDistraction/OnDriverDistraction_TRS.md

     </param>
   </function>
 ```
-3. PolicyTable must support new `lockScreenDismissalEnabled` parameter set by default as 'true' to module_config section of PT.
+3. PolicyTable must support new `lock_screen_dismissal_enabled` parameter set by default as 'true' to module_config section of PT.
 ```
 {
     "policy_table": {